The commutator subalgebra of the Lie algebra associated with a right-angled Coxeter group: Introduction

-For the right-angled \emph{Artin} groups $\RA_\K$, obtained from the right-angled Coxeter groups by omitting the relations $g_i^2 = 1$, the associated Lie algebra was computed in \cite{Duch-Krob,Papa-Suci,WaDe}.
+For the right-angled \emph{Artin} groups $\RA_\K$, defined similarly to the right-angled Coxeter groups but without introducing the relations $g_i^2 = 1$, the associated Lie algebra was computed in \cite{Duch-Krob,Papa-Suci,WaDe}.
 In more detail, the Lie algebra $L(\RA_\K)$ is isomorphic to the graph Lie algebra (over $\ZZ$) which corresponds to the graph $\K^1$.
-Similarly, there is an epimorphism $\varphi: L_\K\to L(\RC_\K)$ of Lie algebras, where $L_\K$ is the graph Lie algebra over $\ZZ_2$ (see \cite[Proposition 4.2]{veryovkin}).
+Similarly, by \cite[Proposition 4.2]{veryovkin} there is an epimorphism $\varphi: L_\K\to L(\RC_\K)$ of Lie algebras, where $L_\K$ is the graph Lie algebra over $\ZZ_2$, see \eqref{eqn:definition-of-LK}.
 This epimorphism is not an isomorphism (see~\cite[Example 4.3]{veryovkin}).
 So the associated Lie algebra is much more complicated for right-angled Coxeter groups than for right-angled Artin groups.
-Struik \cite{Struik1,Struik2} studied the quotient groups $\gamma_1(\RC_\K) / \gamma_n(\RC_\K)$ in some particular cases.
-For $n \geqslant 4$ difficulties arose, similar to those encountered in~\cite{veryovkin} in the calculation of successive quotients $\gamma_{n-1}(\RC_\K) / \gamma_n(\RC_\K)$.
+In~\cite[Theorem 4.5]{veryovkin}, the groups $L_k(\RC_\K)$ were described for $k\leq 3$.
+For $k\geq 4$ difficulties arose, similar to those encountered in~Struik \cite{Struik1,Struik2} in the calculation of the quotient groups $\gamma_1(\RC_\K) / \gamma_k(\RC_\K)$ in some particular cases.

-We introduce a new linear operation $h:L_k(\RC_\K)\to L_{k+1}(\RC_\K)$ which satisfies the identity $h([x,y])=[h(x),y]$, corresponds to the squaring in $\RC_\K$ and has an analogue in homotopy theory (see Theorem \ref{t:h_properties} and Remark \ref{r:h_homotopy}).
-Using this operation, in Theorem \ref{t:main_surjective_homomorphism} we define an epimorphism of Lie algebras where $N_\K:=\langle\GPTW\rangle_{Lie}\subset L_\K$ is the Lie subalgebra generated by the explicit set of \emph{Grbi\'c--Panov--Theriault--Wu generators} \cite{gptw}.
-We conjecture that $\psi$ is an isomorphism.
-The results of the unpublished thesis of R. Prener \cite{prener} confirm this conjecture in the case when $\K$ is a disjoint union of simplices; also, the isomorphism holds for graded components of degree $\leq 3$ (see Proposition \ref{p:partial_confirmation}).
+For any group $G$ generated by involutions, we introduce a new linear operation $h:L_k(G)\to L_{k+1}(G)$ which satisfies the identity $h([x,y])=[h(x),y]$, corresponds to the squaring in $G$ and has an analogue in homotopy theory (see Theorem \ref{t:h_properties} and Remark \ref{r:h_homotopy}).
+Using this operation, in Theorem \ref{t:main_surjective_homomorphism} we define a surjective homomorphism of Lie algebras where $N_\K:=\langle\GPTW\rangle_{Lie}\subset L_\K$ is the Lie subalgebra generated by the explicit set of \emph{Grbi\'c--Panov--Theriault--Wu generators} \cite{gptw}.
+We prove that $\psi$ is injective in graded components of degree $k=2,3$ (see Proposition \ref{p:partial_confirmation}), and conjecture that $\psi$ is an isomorphism.
+The results of the unpublished thesis of R. Prener \cite{prener} confirm the conjecture in the case when $\K$ is a disjoint union of simplices.

 We also obtain a remarkable connection of the Lie algebra $N_\K$ with the homotopy theory of \emph{moment-angle complexes} $\ZK$, which are topological spaces important in toric topology and theory of polyhedral products \cite{bu-pa15,bbc}.
-In Theorem \ref{t:U(N_K)} we prove an isomorphism of $\Zm$-graded associative $\ZZ_2$-algebras
+In Theorem \ref{t:U(N_K)} we prove an isomorphism of graded associative $\ZZ_2$-algebras